MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/use.md

 apps shared to you by your organization once you sign in.
 For more information, see [Power Apps mobile device sign in](https://docs.microsoft.com/powerapps/user/run-app-client#open-power-apps-and-sign-in).

-## Demo: Use the Emergency Response app
+## Demo: Use the Hospital Emergency Response app

-Watch how to use the Emergency Response app.
+Watch how to use the Hospital Emergency Response app.

 <br/>